How to Become a Professional PADI Scuba Diver

-In October 2003 I became a PADI Divemaster and in June 2004 a PADI Instructor.
+In October I became a PADI Divemaster and the following June a PADI Instructor.
 These two certifications became my ticket to an exciting and glamorous international career taking me to three countries on three continents and allowing me to dive with people from around the world.
 Best of all, earning my first professional certification took very little time.

 If you’re looking to start a diving career, the first thing you need is an entry-level diving certification.
 This prerequisite for further training will let you get a feel for the sport.
 The most recognized training organization is the Professional Association of Diving Instructors, more commonly known as PADI.
 Their website describes their course offerings and can help you locate a dive center near you.